ss-bb/UntrustedSolution/README.md

 Solution of Untrusted :=>http://alexnisnevich.github.io/untrusted/ dev by alex & greg

 Hi.
-Here are MY solution of untrusted, they may not be the best , but i like all of them (instead level 13 where i give 2 solution.)
+Here are my solution of untrusted, they may not be the best , but i like all of them.

 Please, try to resolve this by yourself before look some solutions here.
-There are many way to solve exposed problems.
+There are many way to solve exposed problems. if you want more, go on http://alexnisnevich.github.io/untrusted/solution where the community give a lot of exemple

 a game + Javascript Code =====> COOL.

-well , i just take a look to my own solution, it was not very easy to understand which peace of code was the solution, i will just make it smarter